Visiting Arches National Park in December

 Snow does fall at Arches in the winter, but usually it happens more toward the end of December.
 If it does snow it usually only stays on the ground for 2 or 3 days.

-You will definitely want photographer gloves and rechargeable hand warmers for those sunrise and sunset photography outings.
+You will definitely want a fleece jacket, photographer gloves and rechargeable hand warmers for those sunrise and sunset photography outings.
 Don’t forget a headlamp for navigating the dark before sunrise and after sunset!

 Arches National Park Stargazing in December